Reduce the Chance of Colic.

-In their natural habitat horses eat for 60% of their time, but stabled horses spend on average only 10% of their time feeding.
+Horses in their natural habitat spend 60% of their time feeding whereas stabled horses spend just 10% of their time feeding?

-This intensity of feeding can increase the risk of colic, gastric ulcers and laminitis.
+This meal based feeding, as opposed to 'trickle feeding' can cause gastric splashing and increase the risk of gastric ulcers and colic.

 “LOVED by me - using 1 to 2 less bales of shavings per week per stable, and LOVED by my horse - no more spoiled haylage.”
 S Anderson.

 “The forager is a really great idea, I love it and so does my horse.
 It's great to see him 'nibbling' at the hay instead of yanking from a hay net.”
 Jackie L.